adamsilver/fdpb/01-a-registration-form.md

 #### Alternative Interface Options

 The password reveal interface we constructed before toggles the button's label between “Show password” and “Hide password”.
-I've heard that screen readers can be mildy confused when the labels of a button is changed.
-This is because once they encounter a button, they expect that button to persist.
-Even though the button is persistent, changing the label makes it appear to disappear.
+I've heard that screen readers can be mildy confused when the button's label is changed.
+This is because once a user encounters a button, they expect that button to persist.
+Even though the button is persistent, changing the label could make it appear to disappear.

 If your research shows this to be a problem, you could try two alternative approaches: